brentschneider/wp-helper-widget/README.md

 ### C. Under wordpress > Appearance > widgets

-Drag the persistant widget to the footer location.
+Drag the persistent widget to the footer location.

 In the three following felds: